divyeshbabariya321/LUXELABS-MMERP/README.md

-You can check the live website : https://cerp4.luxelabs.co.uk/
+**You can check the live website** : https://cerp4.luxelabs.co.uk/

+**Here It's DataBase Link :** https://drive.google.com/file/d/1cZRWAIoNngsw4Esqu8qr_ydfOU06GXJ5/view?usp=sharing

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**